tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 That is: given a monad `m`, and an interpretation of my operations (`f`) in that monad, I can build an `m a`.
+Capabilities-as-type-classes, as embodied by the capability library, are essentially the same thing.
+That's the point I will make later in this post.

 As far as I know, the subject of impredicative encoding of free monads was first tackled, as many good things, [by Russell